faiface/par-lang/docs/src/processes/duality.md

 Notice the `?` in the `.end` branch.
 That's a **continuation.** There is no expression syntax for this type, but finally, we're going to learn how to handle it in processes!

-Now, let's remember that in the `chan` expression, the channel obtained inside its process has the dual type of the overall result of the expression.
+Remember: in a `chan`, the channel you obtain inside the block always has the **dual type** of the expression’s final result.
 Let's use this to construct a list step-by-step.

 ```par
 def SmallList: List<Int> = chan yield {